 Outdoor Footwear | Trail Runners

-For a durable trail runner, I have similarly gravitated towards La Sportiva shoes for years for their solid, stable fit.
+For a durable trail runner, I have gravitated towards La Sportiva shoes for years for their solid, stable fit.
 La Sportiva Women’s Wildcat 2.0 GTX Trail Running Shoe is waterproof and breathable, with great traction.
 The fit of the Wildcat is similar to that of the Ultra Raptor – great for trail runs or varied terrain.

 Outdoor Accessories

-• Smartwool has a commitment to sustainable production, and a great program to recycle your old socks.
-For socks made from recycled fabrics, consider Smartwool’s Second Cut Recycled Collection.
 Order a Free Sock Recycling Kit, print a label, and send your worn out socks to Smartwool.
-It’s a great way to reduce landfill waste.
+It’s a great way to reduce landfill waste and repurpose your old socks.

 Women’s Vests and Insulated Layers